PhilippeLeopoldie/BooksLibraryFrontend/README.md

 Initialy I had three tables user,Books and Opinions.For that assignment I have decided to have focus on the one to many relation between Books and Opinions first and managing the corresponding CRUD operations before going further with the User table.

-so for every review added a virtual book is generated with the related review informations and so far it looks like this:
+So for every review added a virtual book is generated with the related review informations and so far it looks like this:

 ![my image](presentation_image.png)